evidhai/notes-techpechu-com/pages/Kinesis Streams.md

   Once data into Kinesis can't be deleted manually , it gets auto deleted based on the retention duration
   #+END_CAUTION
 - #+BEGIN_TIP
+  #exam-revise
+  Single Stream can be used by multiple applications
   #+END_TIP
+-